 A Grassroots Approach

-Every day, across the five boroughs, our recycling outreach coordinators connect with residents in community districts we target.
-Through this process, we gain a better understanding of local attitudes toward recycling rules and programs and lay the groundwork for a focused outreach plan.
-Staff identify specific residences and public buildings that will be contacted during the outreach and follow-up phases and builds a database of elected officials, community leaders, block associations, and other community groups that can help promote recycling and waste reduction in their communities, in some cases, partnering on events like free Stop ‘N’ Swaps.
+Our five borough-wide coordinators target community districts lagging in recycling rates to help improve recycling behavior.
+Through this process, we gain a better understanding of community attitudes toward current recycling rules and programs and lay the groundwork for a focused outreach plan.
+We include all stakeholders — building managers, superintendents and residents.
+Our staff identifies specific residences and public buildings that we contact during our outreach and follow-up phases.
+We are also constantly building a database of elected officials, community leaders, block associations, and other community groups that can help promote recycling and waste reduction in their particular communities.

 Click HERE to learn more about The Office of Recycling Outreach & Education.